'Halo Infinite' release date, trailers, gameplay and everything we know

 Halo Infinite release date, platforms and price

-Halo Infinite is set to launch during the holiday of 2021 and has yet to receive a specific date.
+Halo Infinite is set to launch during the holiday of 2021, however it does not yet have a specific release date.
+Phil Spencer, head of Xbox, has noted that Microsoft is “waiting on other games” and considering the timing of other releases before setting a definite release date.

 It will be available on PC, Xbox Series X, Xbox Series S, and Xbox One, along with Xbox Game Pass day one of release.